• Skip to primary navigation

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-Making steel cut oatmeal in the Instant Pot is a breeze.
+Making Instant Pot Steel Cut Oats is a breeze.
 Learn all about steel cut oats and use our top 5 recipes to make your own!
 You can even freeze individual portions for later.
+I recommend starting with the Brown Sugar & Cinnamon Recipe.

 What are Steel Cut Oats?